CRBroughton/forager-docs/guide/features.md

 - When the item is first in season
 - When the item falls out of season

-It is also possible to forage the item from this menu; When performing this action, the item will be set to a grey colour on the map to indicate you have already foraged this item today.
+It is also possible to forage the item from this menu; when performing this action, the item will be set to a grey colour on the map to indicate you have already foraged this item today.
 The colour will be reset the following day.